 Regardless of whether you study online or on-campus, you will likely earn one of the following:

 - Certificate/Diploma: Although going by different names, a certificate and a diploma offer a comparable level of education.
-These programs, which often take four months-to-a-year to complete, are focused exclusively on pharmacy tech classes.
-Students learn about pharmacology and pharmacy calculations while also taking part in lab simulations.
+A certificate/diploma in pharmacy tech is a focused, 4-12 month educational program that equips students with the essential skills and knowledge to become pharmacy technicians.
+This program covers topics like medication dispensing, pharmacy operations, and pharmaceutical calculations, preparing graduates for entry-level positions in retail or hospital pharmacies.
 A certificate or diploma is best for those who want to become pharmacy technicians quickly and don’t expect to pursue further education in the near future.

-- Associate degree: An associate degree may take up to two years to complete and typically has a curriculum that combines general education requirements with pharmacy tech classes.
-Core courses may cover topics such as pharmacology, dosage calculations, chemistry and health care ethics.
+- Associate degree: An associate degree typically has a curriculum that combines general education requirements with pharmacy tech classes.
+It’s a two-year academic program that delves into the principles of pharmacy practices, drug management, and pharmaceutical math.
+By completing this degree, students acquire a well-rounded education and hands-on experience, enabling them to excel as pharmacy technicians in diverse healthcare environments.
 Some employers, such as institutional pharmacies, may prefer to hire technicians with a higher level of education.
 Credits from an associate degree may transfer to four-year schools and be applied toward a bachelor’s degree.

 Finish Your Prereqs